Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Grant Holicky 01:01

-No, I like to eat chicken wings.
+You know what I like to bring?
+Chicken wings.
 I make a really good hot wing sauce.
 And I like to bring chicken wings.

 Trevor Connor 01:07